slambert-git/DeepSnakeUSA/README.md

 Given an image of snake from the USA, identify whether it is likely to be a coral snake (highly venomous, no antivenom available), pit viper (highly venomous, antivenom available), or harmless (mild or no venom, not considered dangerous to humans).

 ## Description:
 The DeepSnakeUSA.ipynb notebook demonstrates the training of the model.
-I use transfer learning and the resnet50 model.
+I use transfer learning and the resnet50 model, implemented using the fastai library.
 The pretrained model is >100MB, so I need to find a workaround to upload it here.
 For single-image prediction, I'm using a web app written with Flask (app.py).
 I took html templates from this repo: https://github.com/ferrygun/AIFlowers2 .
 Just testing things locally so far.

 ## To Do: